coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 minimum 1) per Hit Die of its animal form, as if it had multiclassed into the animal type.
 (Animal is never its first Hit Die, though, and it does not gain quadruple skill points for any animal Hit Die.)
-Any skill given in the animal's description is a class skill for the lycanthrope's animal levels.
+Any skill given in the animal’s description is a class skill for the lycanthrope’s animal levels.
 In any form, a lycanthrope also has any racial skill bonuses of the base creature and of the base animal, although conditional skill bonuses only apply in the associated form.

-**Feats:** Add the base animal's feats to the base creature's.
+**Feats:** Add the base animal’s feats to the base creature’s.
 If this results in a lycanthrope having the same feat twice, the lycanthrope gains no additional benefit unless the feat normally can be taken more once, in which case the duplicated feat works as noted in the feat description.
-This process may give the lycanthrope more feats than a character of its total Hit Dice would normally be entitled to; if this occurs, any "extra" feats are denoted as bonus feats.
+This process may give the lycanthrope more feats than a character of its total Hit Dice would normally be entitled to; if this occurs, any “extra” feats are denoted as bonus feats.

-It's possible that a lycanthrope cannot meet the prerequisites for all its feats when in humanoid form.
+It’s possible that a lycanthrope cannot meet the prerequisites for all its feats when in humanoid form.
 If this occurs, the lycanthrope still has the feats, but cannot use them when in humanoid form.
 A lycanthrope receives Iron Will as a bonus feat.

 **Environment:** Same as either the base creature or base animal.

-**Organization:** Solitary or pair, sometimes family (3--4), pack (6--10), or troupe (family plus related animals)
+**Organization:** Solitary or pair, sometimes family (3–4), pack (6–10), or troupe (family plus related animals)

 **Challenge Rating:** By class level or base creature, modified according to the HD of the base animal: 1 HD or 2 HD, +2; 3 HD to 5 HD,